jwngr/sdow/README.md

 Generating the SDOW database from a dump of Wikipedia takes approximately two hours given the instructions below:

+# TODO: update to indicate I should now just use the `sdow-db-builder` template.

+# TODO: move some of these setup instructions into a single template startup script.

 1. Create a new [Google Compute Engine instance](https://console.cloud.google.com/compute/instances?project=sdow-prod):
    1. **Name:** `sdow-build-db`
    1. **Zone:** `us-central1-c`